 5.1 The permittee shall retain all required records, monitoring data, supporting information and reports for a period of at least five (5) years from the date of the monitoring sample, measurement, report, or application.
-Support information includes all calibration and maintenance records, all original strip-chart recordings or other data for continuous monitoring instrumentation, and copies of all reports required by this permit.
-Copies of such records shall be submitted to MDEQ as required by Applicable Rules and Regulations of this permit upon request.
+Supporting information includes all calibration and maintenance records, all original strip-chart recordings or other data for continuous monitoring instrumentation, and copies of all reports required by this permit.
+Copies of such records shall be submitted to the MDEQ as required by Applicable Rules and Regulations of this permit upon request.

-5.2 For Emission Point AA-001, to demonstrate compliance with the operating hours limitation in Condition 3.1, the permittee shall monitor and record the hours of operation for both engines on a monthly basis and calculate 12-month rolling totals.
+5.2 For Emission Point AA-001, the permittee shall demonstrate compliance with the limitation specified in Condition 3.1 by monitoring and recording the hours of operation for both engines both on a monthly and rolling 12-month rolling total basis.

-5.3 For Emission Point AA-001, the permittee shall demonstrate compliance with the carbon monoxide (CO) limitation specified in Condition 3.4 by conducting performance tests every 8,760 hours or 3 years, whichever comes first.
-The performance testing shall be conducted in accordance with Condition 5.4.
+5.3 For Emission Point AA-001, the permittee shall demonstrate compliance with one (1) of the CO emission standards specified in Condition 3.7 by conducting routine performance testing on each engine every 8,760 hours of operation or once every three (3) years (whichever comes first) in accordance with Condition 5.4